mmazinjameel/DSA-Problems/README.md

 # DSA Problems

-### Here is the list of some of the top DSA problems I’ve solved.
+### Here is the list of some top DSA problems that I’ve solved.
 The list will be updated regularly.

 - **Dynamic Programming**
   - House Robber <a href="https://leetcode.com/problems/house-robber/description/" style="text-decoration:none;" target="_blank">🔗</a>